 For over two years now, we’ve been on the road full-time exploring the world through the vines.
-So far, we’ve traveled through the wine regions of Switzerland, Italy, Portugal, Spain, Turkey, Georgia, Armenia, USA, Serbia, Macedonia, Bosnia-Herzegovina, Montenegro, Croatia, Mexico, and Cyprus.
+So far, we’ve traveled through the wine regions of Switzerland, Italy, Portugal, Spain, Turkey, Georgia, Armenia, USA, Serbia, Macedonia, Bosnia-Herzegovina, Montenegro, Croatia, Mexico, Cyprus, Austria, and Slovenia.
 We share our wine travel experiences and the excellent finds from these unique wine regions in our articles, reports, books, videos, and social media updates.
 This page will serve as a glossary and help you find the information you need.

 How did we end up… like this?

 The genesis of Exotic Wine Travel is depicted in our article The Story of Exotic Wine Travel after 20 Months on the Road.
 If you are interested in a location-independent lifestyle or long-term travel, our articles The Start of Something New and Reflection: Long-Term Travel and the Journey to Becoming Location Independent may be of interest to you.

 You can also learn more about us on, well, the About Us page.
 We’re lacking a bit of copywriting wizardry here.

 We write about our experiences in these interesting wine regions